 The Center for Technology-Enhanced Learning (CTEL) offers resources to USM faculty and staff, including learning and instructional design support and faculty development.
 With the goal of expanding higher education opportunities for the people of Maine and beyond, CTEL focuses its efforts on supporting courses and academic programs that attract new audiences to USM, such as, place-bound or working adults.
 CTEL works closely with other USM units including the Glickman Library, ITMS, Learning Commons, and the Center for Collaboration and Development.
 CTEL delivers year-round programming using various workshop formats.
 CTEL also offers the following grant programs: CTEL Community of Practice grants, CTEL Technology-Enhanced Learning grants, and CTEL Learning Innovation Grants.
 Contact CTEL by phone: (207) 780-4540, email: firstname.lastname@example.org or online: usm.maine.edu/ctel.

-The Computing Services departments provide a variety of technology support services to students, faculty, and staff at the University.
+The Information Technology department provides a variety of technology support services to students, faculty, and staff at the University.

 Computer labs for general student use are located on the Gorham, Lewiston-Auburn, and Portland campuses and in the University Libraries.
 The computer labs have Microsoft Windows and Apple Macintosh computer systems, and academic software applications.
 Black and white or color printing is available for a nominal fee using the USM Campus Card.
 Computer classrooms are available on all three campuses for class activity periods.

 Resident students are provided an Internet connection in each room as part of their room package.
-The USM IT Help Desk, located in Upton Hall, Gorham, assists with setup and maintenance of the resident student computers on a walk-in and appointment basis.
-A walk-in and call-in Help Desk, located on the 3rd floor of the Glickman Library, Portland, assists all faculty, staff, and students with computer problems, including some common University login, e-mail, and Internet problems.
-Assistance can be requested by phone at 780-4029, by e-mail at firstname.lastname@example.org, or on the Web at http://usm.maine.edu/computing/helpdesk.
-Discounted high speed Internet service from Spectrum is available to faculty, staff, and students.
+The USM IT Help Desk, located on the 3rd floor of the Glickman Library, Portland, assists all faculty, staff, and students with computer problems, including some common University login, e-mail, and Internet problems.
+Assistance can be requested by phone at 780-4029, by e-mail at email@example.com, or online at http://usm.maine.edu/computing/helpdesk.

 For more information about any of the services offered by Computing Services, please visit us on the web at http://usm.maine.edu/computing.

 The Instructional Technology and Media Services (ITMS) Department provides classroom and instructional technology support for the academic programs of the University.
-This support includes group or individual sessions on instructional applications of technology in Portland, Gorham, or Lewiston-Auburn.
+This support includes group or individual training sessions on instructional applications and use of technology in Portland, Gorham, or Lewiston-Auburn.

 The Office of Academic Assessment coordinates the administration of various testing programs, such as USM's Mathematics Placement Program (e.g., Accuplacer Math Tests) for incoming and transfer students, in addition to certification and national tests for graduating students (e.g., Miller Analogies Test, GRE Subject Tests, LSAT, and others).
 Students are encouraged to contact the Office-Testing Room at 240 Luther Bonney Hall for testing information, or or visit our Website for test registration and schedules at http://usm.maine.edu/assessment.